 This opens the Smart Group Editor that looks similar to the query tool.

 The following operators are available:

-any: combines all selected groups and forms a larger group all: creates a smart group consisting of the intersection of the selected groups like 'female respondents from urban areas'. exactly one: creates a smart group only containing members that are unique to each group and do not occur in any of the other selected groups.
+OR: combines all selected groups and forms a larger group AND: creates a smart group consisting of the intersection of the selected groups like 'female respondents from urban areas'.
+ONE OF (Exactly one of the following is true): creates a smart group only containing members that are unique to each group and do not occur in any of the other selected groups.
 Example: In the sample project Evaluation of a computer game, respondents evaluate the game in different ways.
 If you want to find those respondents who either evaluate the game as being creative or educational (and not both), you can use the one of operator.

 See how to build a query for further information on how to understand and modify the query of a smart group.